Divorce and other family transitions

 Safety planning and abusive relationships — Experts recommend that victims of domestic abuse create a safety plan to prevent future harm to themselves or their children.
 Get tips for creating your own plan today.

 An estimated 1.75 million children in the U.S. had a parent in a state or federal prison in 2007 (Maruschak, Glaze, & Mumola, 2010).
 How does parental incarceration affect children and families?
-Learn about the research on parental incarceration, hear from adults who have parented from behind bars, and learn what providers can do to support families affected by incarceration.
-Read more about parental incarceration in our June 2013 eReview: Children with Incarcerated Parents (PDF).
+Learn about the research on parental incarceration, hear from adults who have parented from behind bars, and learn what providers can do to support families affected by incarceration in the resources below.
+They represent work from multiple programs of the Extension Children, Youth & Family Consortium.

 Parent in Prison: Collateral Consequences for Children and Families — Learn about the consequences of mass incarceration on children and families, risk and protective factors, and implications for mental health professionals.
 Video | Presentation (PDF)